Quasi-Isometric Embeddings of Symmetric Spaces: Introduction

+It is not hard to adapt the proof of Theorem \ref{theoremhh} to produce quasi-isometric embeddings of $\prod^k_{i=1} SL(n_i+1, \R)$ into $SL(n+1,\R)$ whenever $\sum^k_{i=1} n_i =n$.
+We make no attempt to be complete in our discussion of quasi-isometric embeddings in the reducible case, focusing instead on a particular construction that shows a somewhat more dramatic failure of rigidity.
+By combining Theorems \ref{theoremhh} and \ref{firstexotic} with a simple {\em twist} described in Section \ref{ANmaps} we prove the following theorem:

+\begin{theorem} There exists a quasi-isometric embeddings of the product of $\hh$ into $SP(4,\R)/U(2)$ that is not at bounded distance from an $AN$-map. \end{theorem}

+The behavior of these maps on flats is particularly surprising and we describe it in detail in Section \ref{ANmaps}.
+It is probably true that the same type of argument yields quasi-isometries that are not $AN$ maps from $(\hyp^2)^r$ to $Sp(4r,\R)/U(2r)$ but proving this by our method would be involve some quite complicated combinatorics.
+While this paper was being revised, Nguyen produced examples of quasi-isometric embeddings of $(\hyp^2)^n$ into $SL(n+1, \mathbb C)$ where every flat maps over more than a single flat, and so the map is transparently not at bounded distance from an $AN$ map \cite{Nguyen}.

-In the other direction, despite our examples, there is a substantial amount of rigidity for quasi-isometric embeddings in equal and higher rank.
+In the other direction, despite the constructions in Theorems \ref{firstexotic}, \ref{ANisQI}, \ref{theoremhh} and \ref{mostexotic}, there is a substantial amount of rigidity for quasi-isometric embeddings in equal and higher rank.
 We prove that quite often one has only isometric embeddings.
 The key issue seems to be linear embeddings of the patterns of hyperplanes in the restricted root system.
 We refer to this pattern of hyperplanes as the {\em Weyl pattern} of the symmetric space.
+The reason to believe that rigidity should occur in equal and higher rank is the {\em quasi-flat theorem} of Eskin-Farb and Kleiner-Leeb which shows that the image of a flat in this setting is within a bounded distance of a finite union of flats.
+To prove our rigidity results, we require a substantial improvement to this statement that we describe immediately after stating our main rigidity result.

 \begin{theorem} Let $X_1$ and $X_2$ be irreducible symmetric spaces or Euclidean buildings, both of rank $r>1$.
 Let $C_1$ and $C_2$ be their Weyl patterns on $\R^r$.
+Then: \begin{enumerate}

-Then: \begin{enumerate} \item If there are no elements of $GL_r(\R)$ embedding $C_1$ into $C_2$ then there are no quasi-isometric embeddings of $X_1$ into $X_2$. \item Fix $K>1$.
+\item If there are no elements of $GL_r(\R)$ embedding $C_1$ into $C_2$ then there are no quasi-isometric embeddings of $X_1$ into $X_2$.

+\item Fix $K>1$.
 If all embeddings of $C_1$ into $C_2$ which are $K$-quasi-conformal are conformal then all $(K,C)$-quasi-isometric embeddings of $X_1$ into $X_2$ are at bounded distance from a totally geodesic embedding.
-In particular, if all pattern embeddings are conformal then all quasi-isometric embeddings are at bounded distance from totally geodesic. \end{enumerate} \end{theorem}
+In particular, if all pattern embeddings are conformal then all quasi-isometric embeddings are at bounded distance from totally geodesic.